nyer/nyer.github.io/_posts/2013-04-15-how-to-set-contenttype-for-freemarker.md

 	<%@ page contentType="application/vnd.ms-excel;charset=utf-8" %>

-However, when template is a freemarker template, it is not so directive. the freemarker doesnot provider a directive to set the content-type.
+However, when template is a freemarker template, it is not so straight.
-So it is common to set the content-type by the request.
+The freemarker doesn't provider a directive to set the content-type, So it is common to set the content-type with the request.

-`request.setContentType("application/vnd.ms-excel;charset=utf-8")`.
+	request.setContentType("application/vnd.ms-excel;charset=utf-8")

 However, when we request the action, we find that the content-type of the response is `text/html`, that doesn't work.
 What is wrong with that?
 Well, i dig the freemarker servlet, and i found some source code: